MattiDragon/ExtendedDrawers/README.md

 # Extended Drawers
-A mod inspired by storage drawers that aims to allow for easy creation of powerfull yet not overpowered storage using simple components.
+A mod inspired by storage drawers that aims to allow for easy creation of powerful yet not overpowered storage using simple components.

 ## Features
 ### Drawers
-Drawers are blocks that can store a lot of a few item.
+Drawers are blocks that can store a lot of a few items.
 They are available in 1, 2 and 4 slot configurations.
 They can be interacted with in world or using hopper or pipes from other mods.
 They can be locked using a drawer key which will stop the item in the drawer from changing until it's unlocked.

-### Controllers
+### Access Points
-Drawer controllers are blocks that can interact with multiple drawers that are connected to them within 64 blocks.
+Drawer access points are blocks that can interact with multiple drawers that are connected to them.
 They only support insertion in world, but can be extracted from using pipes and hoppers.
 They can also be used to lock a large amount of drawers at the same time.

 ### Shadow Drawers